ecodynlab/GALUP/Index.md

 (13.)
 Layer Manager

-• Any layers that have been added to the map will appear listed under the "Layer Manager" (13.), where the user can turn layers on and off and adjust visualization parameters.
+• Any layers that have been added to the map will appear listed under the "Layer Manager" (13.), where the user can turn layers on and off and adjust visualization parameters. • Parameters can be established, typically as color palettes, by the user to visualize the data on the map.

 (14.)
 Geometry Tools